Personality change: Change over a lifetime

 There are two very specific types of change that researchers tend to focus on: rank-order change and mean-level change.
 A rank-order change refers to a change in an individual's personality trait relative to other individuals; such changes do not occur very often.

 A mean-level change refers to an absolute change in the individual's level of a certain trait over time.
 Longitudinal research shows that mean-level change does occur.
-However, some traits tend to change while some traits tend to stay stable.

 During adolescence there are many increases or rapid changes in hormones, societal pressures, and environment factors, among other things.
 These things theoretically factor into significant personality changes as one progresses through adolescence.
 As a person progresses through adulthood, their personality becomes more stable and predictable because they establish patterns of thinking, behaving, and feeling.

 Personality does not stop changing at a specific age.
 Biological and social transitions in life may also be a factor for change.
 Biological transitions are stages like puberty or giving birth for the first time.
 Social transitions might be changes in social roles like becoming a parent or working at a first job.
 These life transitions do not necessarily cause change, but they may be reasons for change.
-As humans we do not adapt just in our body.
-Our mind also makes changes to itself in order to thrive in our environment.
+As people do not adapt just in their body.
+Their mind also makes changes to itself in order to thrive in their environment.
 One theory says that whether or not these life transitions cause personality change is based on whether the transition was expected based on age or was unforeseen.
 The events that are expected will cause personality change because those events have common scripts.
 However, events that are unexpected will give prominence to the traits that already exist for the individual.
 Historical context also affects personality change.
 Major life events can lead to changes in personality that can persist for more than a decade.
 A longitudinal study followed women over 30 years and found that they showed increases in individualism.
 This may have been due to the changes that were occurring in their country at the time.

+Additionally, research done at Michigan State University at the Department of Psychology found that certain personality traits may exhibit predictable patterns as individuals age.
+Specifically, neuroticism, extraversion, and openness to experience tend to decline with age, while agreeableness and conscientiousness increase.
+These trends suggests that greater emotional stability and social maturity develop with age.

 Stressful life events and trauma

 Negative life events, long-term difficulties, and deteriorated life quality, all predict small but persistent increases in neuroticism, while positive life events, and improved life quality, predict small but persistent decreases in neuroticism.
 There appears to be no point during the lifespan that neuroticism is immutable, which is known as the Plasticity Principle.

-While extreme, traumatic brain injury can impact a person's personality, even having an effect throughout the rest of their life.
+Traumatic brain injury can impact a person's personality, having an effect throughout the rest of their life.